AnthonyA28/AnthonyA28.github.io/_posts/Adhesion/2025-01-02-Adhesion_Classes.md

 ### Silicone-based PSAs

 Silicone-based PSAs are considered high-performance due to their excellent stability over a much wider range of temperatures than acrylic and natural rubber-based PSAs [^1].
 Similarly to natural rubber, they can adhere to low surface energy substrates.
-They are typically composed of a silicone gum polydimethyl siloxane (PDMS) combined with a silanol-functionalized siloxane resin (MQ resin).
+Typically a silicone gum polydimethyl siloxane (PDMS) is copolymerized with a silanol-functionalized siloxane resin (MQ resin).
 The PDMS gum provides elasticity, whereas the resin behaves as a tackifier [^10].

 <img src="\assets\images\Adhesion\PDMS.jpg" alt="PDMS" style="zoom:25%; margin-left: auto; margin-right: auto;" />